Marston, Maryland

-Marston is a small "village" in Carroll County, Maryland situated at the three-way crossroads of Maryland Route 407 and Marston Road (latitude 39.508, longitude -77.1); it is at this point that Marston Road is divided into north and south.
+Marston is a small "village" in Carroll County, Maryland situated at the three-way crossroads of Marston Rd (Maryland Route 407) and Marston Road South (latitude 39.508, longitude -77.1).
 The village is located south of New Windsor, the nearest major town.
 Taylorsville is relatively nearby as well.
 Likewise, the historic settlements (no longer recognized as separate entities) of Franklinville, Hooper's Delight, and Sam's Creek Mill can be found nearby.
 Marston has gone by several names in its past including Mount Vernon, Jewsburg, and even the nickname Hogstown.

 Points of interest

 Points of interest include the site of the Meetinghouse of Methodist evangelist Robert Strawbridge (however, the Strawbridge Shrine is closer to New Windsor), historic Sam's Creek Church of the Brethren (the property of which contains a repurposed historic one room school house), historic Bethel Church (Methodist), and several farm houses dating to the 1800s (none of which are open to the public, and most are in a wonderful state).
 The Hickory Stick was a regular business establishment, selling local home-made crafts, but no longer exists.
 Other businesses exist in the area in the sense of farms; including produce stands (including the Wilt-Lee Farms, a Beef and Crop operation, with a stand at the center of Marston) and related services (e.g. pony rides and the baling of hay).

 Many of the old buildings and barns are still in beautiful condition and are still lived in and worked in.